NidaIslam/ImageClassifier-TransferLearning/README.md

-# Image Classifier in PyTorch - Transfer Learning
+# 🚀 Image Classifier in PyTorch - Transfer Learning

 This repository contains an image classification project built using transfer learning with PyTorch.
-The project leverages pre-trained deep neural networks (such as VGG, DenseNet, and AlexNet) to extract features from images and builds a custom classifier on top for fine-tuning on a specific dataset.
+The project leverages pre-trained deep neural networks (such as VGG, DenseNet, and AlexNet) to extract features from images and its final fully connected (classifier) layers are replaced with a custom classifier on top for fine-tuning on a specific dataset.
 This approach allows you to achieve high accuracy with less training time and data.

-## 📌 Overview

-In this project, transfer learning is used to build an efficient image classifier.
-A pre-trained model (such as VGG, DenseNet, or AlexNet) is used as a feature extractor, and its final fully connected (classifier) layers are replaced with a new, custom classifier tailored to your specific dataset.
 The provided scripts allow you to:

  ✅ Train a new classifier on your dataset. \
  ✅ Log training progress with metrics such as training loss, validation loss, and validation accuracy. \